odow/StochOptFormat/README.md

 Solution algorithms should evaluate their policy on each of these scenarios and report the following for each node in each scenario:

-- The objective value of the subproblem excluding any cost-to-go terms.
+- The objective value of the subproblem excluding any cost-to-go terms
-- The primal solution for all decision variables in the subproblem.
+- The primal solution for all decision variables in the subproblem
 - The dual solution (if one exists) for all constraints in the subproblem.

 Solutions should be outputted to a JSON file that conforms to the schema